come2dark/ios-sdk-v2/README.md

 ===============================

-This plugin allows stores using the WooCommerce shopping cart system to accept cryptocurrency payments via the BitPay gateway.
-It only takes a few minutes to configure.
+This plugin allows developers to add BitPay payments in their mobile projects.

 # Requirements

 This plugin requires the following:

 * A BitPay merchant account ([Test](http://test.bitpay.com) and [Production](http://www.bitpay.com))
 * It is **HIGHLY** recommended to use a custom middleware to relay from your project to BitPay, so tokens can be stored in one location and not individual devices.
+A Node version can be downloaded [here](https://github.com/bitpay/middleware-node)

 # Installation